JoshGuarino/term-web-deno/README.md

 ## Notes
 - Still a little buggy on firefox for focusing the input and mobile doesn't work.
+- Fix scrolling to bottom on submitting command.
 - Will eventually make modular for anyone to use with a simple `config.json`.